bbauska/bbauska/README.md

 ### Hi there <img src="https://github.com/bbauska/ufo/blob/main/images/60th%20Anniversary%20Of%20The%20Atomic%20Bomb%20Of%20Nagasaki.jpg?raw=true" width="30px">, I am Brian Bauska - I do data wrangling, 'R', (semi) Full-Stack Web Development, software development (the full monty) [see: SDLC], Oracle BI, Oracle PL/SQL, Transact SQL, TOAD, Discoverer, Git, and Data Warehousing using IBM's Cognos BI.
 Specialist in Digital Equipment Corporation's VAX-11 and HP's HP3000 mini/micro computer lines of hardware along with Digital Command Language (DCL), Powerhouse (Cognos' 4th generation language) Quick/Quiz/QTP/Qdesign, Linux Ubuntu primarily but other flavors as well.
 ### Software systems for which I'm privy include; payroll, human resources, inventory management, warehouse management, and finance (in all its spendor).
 ### '3rd' party systems; SAP WMS, IBM Cognos Analytics (query studio, analysis studio, metric studio, event studio, ibm cognos viewer & powerplay studio), Hewlett-Packard image, Digital Equipment Corporation VAX/VMS, DCL, Cobol, Fortran, Pascal, Basic (DEC purchased/now defunct), Samsung, Canon.
-### and, PAUSE, with a white-hot poker near my eye, I can type 70 wpm.

 ### In 1961, a band of scientists got together in the US and decided #1, aliens are an absolute certainty in the universe.
-And #2, there are most probably between 30 and 40 MILLION species of Aliens in the Milky Way Galaxy ALONE.
-Not to mention the other billion galaxies in the known universe.
+And #2, there are most probably between 30 and 40 MILLION species of Aliens in the Milky Way Galaxy.
+1 galaxy of billions in the known universe.
 Says alot...

 ### [Cellardoor](https://github.com/bbauska/cellardoor)